cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 ### Configuring a Userstore
 Under "userstore_driver" a single userstore is set:
   * implementation - the fully qualified name of the module implementing a userstore integration, followed by ":" and the class name.
   * properties - a dictionary of arguments required to instnatiate the implementing class.
 The arguements will be passed as kwargs to the class' "__init__" method.

 The default configuration uses Flask-secuREST's simple userstore, with a list of users inline:

+{% highlight yaml %}
 userstore_driver:
   implementation: flask_securest.userstores.simple:SimpleUserstore
   properties: